Exponential self-similar mixing by incompressible flows: Preliminaries

-In our work, homogeneous spaces will be used only to measure the ``size'' of given functions and velocity fields, which will be typically be regular.
-In particular, the issue of completeness (which holds only for specific values of $s$ given our definition) and seminorms will not arise.
+In our work, homogeneous spaces will be used only to measure the ``size'' of given functions and velocity fields, which will be typically regular.
+We can avoid to give a rigorous and complete definition of these spaces, which again is based on equivalence of distributions modulo polynomials, as we can just rely on the seminorms defined above.
+(We refer to e.g.~\cite{grafakos,triebel} for a more detailed discussion of these spaces.)